- Pain on the inside of the heel

 Foot Wrap For Hot / Cold Treatment and Compression

-It is important that immediately after an injury you apply cold treatment and compression to reduce pain and swelling.
-The ActiveWrap Foot and Ankle Wrap is a great choice for both cold and hot treatments.
+The ActiveWrap Foot and Ankle Wrap will provide both cold and hot treatments.
 The wrap has two gel packs that can be used for either hot or cold treatment.
 The adjustable Velcro closures can be adjusted for comfortable fit.
 The wrap without the inserts can be worn for both support and compression in the early injury phase.
-For cold treatment use with BioFreeze for more and longer lasting pain relief.

 Self Treatment Help For Abductor Hallucis Muscle Pain

-The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat foot pain by teaching you the techniques to find and eliminate trigger points Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
+The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief. can help you treat foot pain by teaching you the techniques to find and eliminate trigger points.
+Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
-It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.If you are suffering from pain in the bottom and arch of the foot including the heel that radiates up toward the ankle, treating the trigger points in the abductor hallucis muscle of the foot can help reduce or eliminate you pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.If you are suffering from pain in the bottom and arch of the foot including the heel that radiates up toward the ankle, treating the trigger points in the abductor hallucis muscle of the foot can help reduce or eliminate your pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.

 Trigger Point Tools To Treat The Bottom Of The Foot